DensityCo/backend-homework-v2/README.md

 # Backend Homework Assignment

 ## Goal
-You are tasked with optimizing two endpoints for an online game
+You are tasked with optimizing an endpoint for an online game.

 ## Background
 To find the best opponent for a user, you need to find someone who: